MarioForeverCommunity/download-site-next/README.md

   </tr>
 </tbody></table>

-## Help Maintain and Secondary Development
+## Help Maintain and Further Development

 Programmers are appreciated to help improving this project through pull request.
-To ensure the stability of the online website, all changes should be submitted to the `next` branch of this project.
+To ensure the stability of the online website, all changes except from list updates should be submitted to the `next` branch of this project.

 This project is open source under the MIT license.
 You can modify and deploy within the scope allowed by the license.